recordsonribs/wp-abstract/readme.md

 ## Adding WordPress Abstract To Your Code

-Either install WordPress Abstract as a plugin and begin using the below, or simply include this one file in your code for your theme or plugin using `require_once`.
+Either install WordPress Abstract as a WordPress plugin in the standard way and begin using as below, or simply include this one file in your code for your theme or plugin using `require_once`.
 Done!

 ## Custom Post Types